- Hyperpigmentation is different from freckles and birthmarks

 call in the skin experts

 Ask a Dermalogica skin therapist for a free Face Mapping skin analysis and consultation to get to the root of your dark spots.
 Knowing your unique triggers will reveal the best treatment.
-They can even recommend professional treatments to help you fade dark spots faster!
+They can even recommend skin treatments to help you fade dark spots faster!

 apply SPF daily